Convex-Dev/design/docs/cad/003_encoding/README.md

 ### Value ID

-The value ID of a cell is defined to be the unique SHA3-256 hash of the encoding of the cell.
+The value ID of a cell is the SHA3-256 hash of the encoding of the cell.

-Since all cells have a unique encoding, they therefore also a unique value ID (subject the the assumption that the probability of SHA3-256 collisions is extremely low).
+All cells have a unique encoding, therefore they also have a unique value ID (subject the the assumption that the probability of SHA3-256 collisions is extremely low).

 A value ID reference may be considered as a "decentralised pointer" to an immutable value.

-Note: since only tree roots and branches are likely to be stored in storage systems, users should take care with value IDs that point to intermediate non-branch cells, as these may not be persisted in storage.
+Note: since only tree roots and branches are likely to be stored in storage systems, care should be taken with value IDs that point to intermediate non-branch cells, as these may not be persisted in storage.
 If in doubt, navigate down from a known root or branch cell value ID.

 ### References

-A cell encoding MAY contain references to other cells.
+A cell encoding MAY contain references ("Refs") to other cells.
 There are two types of reference:

 - Embedded, where the embedded cell's encoding is included within the parent cell encoding
 - Branch, where an external reference is encoded as a byte sequence that includes the Value ID of the referenced cell (i.e. the branch)